Becklyn/BecklynSymfonyEdition/README.md

 Becklyn Symfony Edition
 =======================

-This is a fork of the [Symfony standard edition](https://github.com/symfony/symfony-standard), that automatically adds typical configuration settings as used by Becklyn.
+This is a fork of the [Symfony Standard Edition](https://github.com/symfony/symfony-standard), that automatically adds typical configuration settings as used by Becklyn.

 Install your project